Slavery in Islam Vs. Islam and Slavery (Part 1)

 Abraham, ”the friend of God,” and “the father of the faithful,” bought slaves from Haran (Gen 12:50), armed 318 slaves born in his own house (Gen 14:14), included them in his property list (Gen 12:16, 24:35-36), and willed them to his son Isaac (Gen 26:13-14).

-The Bible says that God blessed Abraham by multiplying his slaves (Gen 24:35).
+The Bible says that God blessed Abraham multiplying his slaves (Gen 24:35).
 In Abraham’s household, angels tell Hagar, his slave, to return to Sarah.
 The angel tells her, “return to your mistress and submit to her”.
 (Gen 16:9)

 At God’s command, Joshua took slaves (Josh 9:23), as did David (1 Kings 8:2,6) and Solomon.
 (1 Kings 9:20-21)